 Securities and investment laws

 There is no specific virtual currency regulation in Ireland, and regulators have yet to indicate the extent to which existing securities regulation will apply to virtual currencies.
 The CBI is the competent authority for the purposes of securities law in Ireland, including regarding prospectus, transparency, market abuse and markets in financial instruments law.
-The principal legislation to be aware of in respect of virtual currencies has its roots in European Union law, and includes the Prospectus Directive, the 2014 European Union Markets in Financial Instruments Directive (MiFID II) and the Alternative Investment Fund Managers Directive.
+The principal legislation to be aware of in respect of virtual currencies has its roots in European Union law, and includes the Prospectus Regulation, the 2014 European Union Markets in Financial Instruments Directive (MiFID II) and the Alternative Investment Fund Managers Directive.